PMI CORPORATE WEBSITE PRIVACY NOTICE

 - opt out from our using it for direct marketing; and

-We offer you easy ways to exercise these rights, such as “unsubscribe” links, or giving you a contact address, in messages you receive or by using the contacts in the paragraph “who should you contact with questions?” at the end of this notice.
+We offer you easy ways to exercise these rights, such as “unsubscribe” links, or giving you a contact address, in messages you receive.

 Some mobile applications we offer might also send you push messages, for instance about new products or services.
 You can disable these messages through the settings in your phone or the application.